racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK4.md

 This task centered around `system()` function, which executes a command in a new shell (`/bin/sh`).
 In addition, all the environment variables of the calling process are passed to the shell process, which is verified on compiling and running the code given in this task (place in `mysystem.c` in our case).

+What happens underneath is that the `system()` call will actually run `/bin/sh -c command`, effectively keeping all of the environment variables in the command that will be executed.

 <p align="center" justify="center">
   <img src="./assets/logbook_4/task4.png"/>
 </p>

 ### Task 5: Environment Variable and Set-UID Programs

-This task aimed at the creation and usage of Set-UID programs.
+This task's aim was the creation and usage of Set-UID programs.

 A Set-UID program assumes the owner privileges when executed, which allows the escalation of the user's privileges.
 Although the behavior of the program is set by its code, it can be affected using environment variables, which makes Set-UID programs susceptible to attacks.

-In this task, we first copied the program's code inside a C file (`set-uid.c`), compiled and converted it into a root Set-UID executable (using `chown` and `chmod`) and verified that some environment variables are exported to the process.
+In this task, we first copied the program's code inside a C file (`set-uid.c`), compiled and converted it into a root Set-UID executable (using `chown root` and `chmod 4755`) and verified that some environment variables are exported to the process.

 We tried modifying the variables `PATH`, `LD_LIBRARY_PATH` and `TEST` (the latter being created by us) and we found out that any alterations to `PATH` and `TEST` are passed to the `set-uid.c` program, but `LD_LIBRARY_PATH` is not.

 <p align="center" justify="center">
   <img src="./assets/logbook_4/task5.png"/>